puspabehera/puspabehera/README.md

 MS SQL Developer
 ------------------------

-I am a Power BI Developer with good hands on MS SQL
+I am a .NET Developer with good hands on MS SQL

 * 🌍  I'm based in Hyderabad
 * ✉️  You can contact me at [puspa.dbdev@gmail.com](mailto:puspa.dbdev@gmail.com)